desiderati/demos/demo-auto1-demonio-rpg/README.md

 ## Goal

-Program a command line based Role Playing Game.
+Program a command-line-based Role Playing Game.

 ## Considerations

-It was created using the the MVC Pattern.
+It was created using the MVC Pattern.

 ![MVC](mvc.jpg)